Internet-lab/LinuxPC/README.md

 The command  take considerable time to complete.

-c.
+d.
 Remove the flashdrive and reboot the target machine.